 - 8 ounces arugula

-- 1 gala apple cored and thinly sliced
+- 1 gala apple core removed and thinly sliced

 - 1/2 cup walnuts crushed

-- Preheat oven to 425 degrees.
-Scrub beets clean.
+Preheat oven to 425 degrees.
 If they still have their greens, trim the greens close to the beets, leaving enough of a top to hold.
+Scrub the beets clean.

-- Place the beets on a sheet of aluminum foil, drizzle with olive oil and season with salt and pepper before wrapping in foil.
-Place on a rimmed baking sheet and roast for approximately 40 - 50 minutes.
-Beets are done when a fork can easily pierce the beets.
+Place the beets on a sheet of aluminum foil, drizzle with olive oil and season with salt and pepper before wrapping in the foil.
+Place on a rimmed baking sheet and roast for approximately 40 - 50 minutes until the a fork can easily pierce the beets.
 Let the beets rest wrapped in the foil until cool to touch, about 10 minutes.

-- While beets are cooking, make the za'atar vinaigrette.
+While beets are cooking, make the za'atar vinaigrette.
 In a medium sized mixing bowl, combine the orange juice, apple cider vinegar, and honey.
-While whisking, slowly drizzle in the extra virgin olive oil, constantly whisking until completely emulsified.
-Add za'atar and season with salt and pepper, if desired.
+While whisking, slowly drizzle in the olive oil, constantly whisking until completely emulsified.
+Add za'atar, orange zest.
+Taste and season with salt and pepper, if desired.

-- Finely shred/chiffonade the mint by stacking the leaves on one another, rolling tightly, and slicing into thin ribbons.
-Place arugula in a large bowl and top with the mint, tossing to combine.
-Sprinkle with the thinly sliced apple and crumbled feta.
-Crumble the walnuts with your hands and sprinkle on top.
-Drizzle the salad with the za'atar vinaigrette and toss.
+Finely cut the mint by stacking the leaves on top one another, rolling tightly, and slicing into thin ribbons.
+Place arugula in a large bowl, top with the mint, and toss to combine.
+Sprinkle with the thinly sliced apples, crumbled feta, and walnuts.
+Drizzle with the orange za'atar vinaigrette and toss to coat.

-- Once beets are cool, use a paper towel to hold the beets and use a spoon to remove the outer skin (see photo above).
-Thinly slice the beets and place on top of the salad before serving.
+Once beets are cool to touch, use a spoon to peel the tough outer skin.
+Thinsly slice the beets and place on top of the salad before serving.